Nespresso machines can feel pretty complicated to handle when you first purchase one.

 This is a helpful feature of Nespresso, but it's easy to forget to empty the capsule.

 Nespresso features a dark capsule container to hide the trash within it.
-While helpful for looks, it’s too easy to ignore the container until the machine practically isn’t working.
+While helpful for appearance, it's too easy to overlook the container until the machine is practically unusable.

 This is why Nespresso integrated a signal for this as well.

-The capsule container pattern typically looks like a rapidly blinking orange light – usually around three blinks per second.
+The capsule container pattern typically resembles a rapidly blinking orange light, usually with around three blinks per second.

 The machine will blink rapidly, pause, and then blink again.